aanzo98/CIS-7-Fall-2018/Assignment 5.md

 Part 1:

-- Show that the square root of 2 is irrational
+-Show that the square root of 2 is irrational
 Assume that √2 = a/b
 a and b are whole numbers | b != 0 a = dm + 1 | b = dm + 1 | a and b cannot be even